avemio-digital/German-RAG-SELF-HOSTED-AI-STARTER-KIT/README.md

 integrations and advanced AI components

 ✅ [**Ollama**](https://ollama.com/) - Cross-platform LLM platform to install
-and run the latest local LLMs
+and run the latest local LLMs from GRAG or Huggingface.

 ✅ [**Qdrant**](https://qdrant.tech/) - Open-source, high performance vector
 store with an comprehensive API